Optum/dce/docs/concepts.md

 ## DCE

 _Disposable Cloud Environment (DCE)_ provide temporary, limited access to Amazon Web Services (AWS) accounts.
 Administrators can configure this limited access to expire based on time or budget.
-When the access expires, DCE destroys all of the resources in the account and returns the [account to the [account pool](#account-pool)
+When the access expires, DCE destroys all of the resources in the account and returns the account to the [account pool](#account-pool).

 ## Account
 An _account_ is an AWS account that is available for leasing.